 We expect that significant additional capital will be needed in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.
+For example, in July 2014 we completed a public offering of our common stock which resulted in the issuance of 4,600,000 shares of our common stock.

 Pursuant to our equity incentive plans, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
-The number of shares available for future grant under our equity incentive plans as of March 31, 2014 was 143,251 shares.
-We have submitted a proposal for approval at our annual meeting of stockholder in June 2014 to increase the aggregate number of shares reserved under our equity incentive plan by an additional 500,000 shares of common stock.
+The number of shares available for future grant under our equity incentive plans as of June 30, 2014 was 325.617 shares.